nemonik/taiga-helm/README.md

 Once, all the pods are ready you will need to create a super user to access Taiga.
-To do this you will need to run taigaio/taiga-back:latest container in the same namespace executing the command `python manage.py createsuperuse` with a number over environmental variables set.
+To do this you will need to run taigaio/taiga-back:latest container in the same namespace executing the command `python manage.py createsuperuse` with a number of other environmental variables set.
 The [createsuperuser.sh](createsuperuser.sh) script at the root of the project provides an example for how to do this.

 ## Accessing Taiga